Do It Yourself!!: Characters

 Serufu's childhood friend and neighbor who attends Yuyu Girls' Vocational High School for technology as a first-year student.
-She is nicknamed "Purin" by Serufu (and subsequently "Pudding" by Jobko) due to her cheeks puffing up when she pouts, and is often not honest about her feelings, particularly when it comes to Serufu.
-Her surname and nickname ("Suride Purin") are a play on “3D print”.
+She is nicknamed "Purin" by Serufu (and subsequently "Pudding" by Jobuko) due to her cheeks puffing up when she pouts, and is often not honest about her feelings, particularly when it comes to Serufu.
+Her surname and nickname ("Suride Purin") are a play on "3D print".